Jack Studnicka: Vancouver Canucks

 Studnicka began the 2022–23 season with the Bruins, primarily serving as a healthy scratch and appearing in just one game before he was traded by the Bruins to the Vancouver Canucks in exchange for goaltender Michael DiPietro and defensive prospect Jonathan Myrenberg on October 27, 2022.
 Shortly after joining the Canucks, Studnicka was placed on injured reserve with an undisclosed injury on November 15.
 Although Studnicka also earned limited ice time in Vancouver, he often played between with Nils Åman and Dakota Joshua.
 The line was often referred to as the "Crazy 8s" due to their jersey numbers all having the number 8.
 Following the All-Star break in January, Studnicka scored four goals and four assists through 47 games.
 He averaged 10:39 minutes per outing but remained scratched for nearly every game in March.
 Studnicka later explained his lack of scoring due to him being tentative with a new team.

 Entering the last year of his contract, Studnicka returned to Vancouver for the 2023–24 season with 10 pounds of added muscle.
 Although he was originally re-assigned to the Canucks AHL affiliate, the Abbotsford Canucks, to start the season, he was an emergency recall on October 12.

 San Jose Sharks

 On December 15, 2023, Studnicka was traded to the San Jose Sharks in exchange for Nick Cicek and a 2024 sixth-round pick.

 Los Angeles Kings

 After the 2023–24 season and having concluded his contract with the Sharks, Studnicka signed as a free agent to a one-year, two-way contract with the Los Angeles Kings on July 1, 2024.

 Florida Panthers

 After the 2024–25 season, Studnicka was not extended a qualifying offer, making him an unrestricted free agent.
 On July 2, 2025, he signed a one-year, two-way contract with the Florida Panthers.

+Philadelphia Flyers

+On July 1, 2026, Studnicka signed a two-year, two-way contract with the Philadelphia Flyers.